noahwo/one-click-netease-spotify/README.md

 ![alt text](images/image2.png)
 The `token` variable is what we want, copy the full string to `.env`, e.g., `ACCESS_TOKEN='******your-token-string******'`.

+> NOTE: This token expires in 1 hour, you need to refresh it manually.

 ### Run the program

 ...